SpecCRA/yelp_data_formatting/README.md

 ## Next session:

-* Test Yelp data loading functions.
+* Add PVI by zip is broken - some zipcodes must be missing somewhere and need to be processed.
-* Add functionality to add items by zip code and state.
+* Adding PVI by state works fine.

 ## Tools